-3.5 Our model of delegation makes it clear that:
+3.5 The Trust's model of delegation makes it clear that:

-- Members have a limited yet distinct and vitally important role; - The Board of Trustees is responsible for the core governance functions: - The Board of Trustees appoint the CEO, to whom it delegates responsibility for the conduct and performance of the trust, including the performance of the academies within the trust, and for its financial management; - The board has constituted its main committee for Finance and Audit that looks in detail at resources and risk.
-Progress and attainment across the Trust is overseen by the main board; - The board also convenes various committees/ panels to consider matters in relation to pupil discipline, pupil admissions, staffing appointments and dismissals, staff pay, as well as independent panels to consider any appeals and formal complaints; - Academy Advisory Groups provide links to parents and the community, as well as providing additional scrutiny of how the Trust is managing its schools.
+- Members have a limited yet distinct and vitally important role; - The Board of Trustees is responsible for the core governance functions; - The Board of Trustees appoint the CEO, to whom it delegates responsibility for the conduct and performance of the trust, including the performance of the academies within the trust, and for its financial management; - The Board of Trustees has constituted its main committee for Finance and Audit that looks in detail at resources and risk.
+Progress and attainment across the Trust is overseen and is a matter reserved for the Board of Trustees; - The Board of Trustees also convenes various committees/ panels to consider matters in relation to pupil discipline, pupil admissions, staffing appointments and dismissals, staff pay, as well as independent panels to consider any appeals and formal complaints;

+• AAGs provide links to parents and the community, as well as providing additional scrutiny of how the Trust is managing its schools.
 AAGs act as a critical friend to the Principals on matters of performance, education, behaviour attendance and staff performance.
 They provide support in the effective operation of the Trust and its policies and provide a vehicle for Trust board engagement.
+They will escalate any concerns to the Board of Trustees